ShrithikShahapure/ShrithikShahapure/README.md

 # 💫 About Me:
-I'm an aspiring data engineer wih an interest in cloud-based systems.
+I'm an aspiring data engineer with an interest in cloud-based systems.

 # 💻 Tech Stack: